In Depth Baby Product Reviews Led by a Pediatrician

 Built in Lock Off Yes

 The Liing is expensive.
 Unless your budget can stretch, it might be a deal-breaker to spend this much on a product you only use for 9 months.
+If you have the tightest budget but don't want to sacrifice crash test analysis results, the Graco SnugRide 35 Lite LX offers good crash test results for a budget price, but it is harder to install.
 It also isn't the easiest seat to use, and it doesn't pair with many strollers, unlike the Chicco Keyfit 35.
 We would love to see a non-rethread harness adjustment on a seat in this price range, but we can accept its absence, given the ease of installation.
 As one tester remarked, “The lack of non-rethread adjustment is a bummer, but most parents will only need this once or twice.”
 Overall, there is no better infant seat if your goal is the crash test best, and the installation will keep you smiling.

 Read more: Clek Liing review